 Cook the Bacon at 400 degrees F, air fryer setting, in the air fryer for about 8 minutes.
-Flip all the Bacon over, sprinkle with 1 tablespoon of brown sugar and cook for another 7-8 minutes.
+Flip all the Bacon over, sprinkle with 1 tablespoon of brown sugar, and cook for another 7-8 minutes.
 Check the Bacon.
 If it has reached your desired crispiness, then it is done cooking.
 If you prefer crispier bacon, cook for another 2-3 minutes and check again.
 When done, let the candied Bacon cool while sitting in your air fryer basket.
-When it is cool enough to handle, transfer it to a serving platter.
+Transfer it to a serving platter when it is cool enough to handle.

 Why Should I Use An Air Fryer?

-There is nothing better and more accessible than making Bacon in the air fryer.
+Nothing is better and more accessible than making Bacon in the air fryer.
 It’s fast; it produces excellent and delicious Bacon!

 Tips for Making Candied Bacon

 - Bacon: The best bacon for twisted bacon and candied bacon would be thickly sliced.
-If you really want to get the caramelized flavors, it will need to air fry longer, which will mean that the bacon will need to be air-fried longer.
-Therefore thicker cut bacon works the best.
+If you really want to get the caramelized flavors, it will need to air-fry longer, meaning the bacon will need to be air-fried longer.
+Therefore thicker-cut bacon works best.

 - Seasoning: Today, I used simple ingredients of salt, black pepper, and ground cinnamon.
-But you can easily change those out; some people like to add some paprika to make it a tad bit spicy.
+But you can easily change those out; some people like adding paprika to make it a bit spicy.
 Anything that you like on your bacon will work amazingly.

 How to Serve Candied Bacon

 My kids will literally eat it as it comes out of the basket.
-But you can also use it to dress up some recipes, some of my favorite ideas:
+But you can also use it to dress up some recipes; here are some of my favorite ideas: